 Storm Water Management is Our Shared Responsibility...

-The University of Michigan-Flint is fortunate to be located adjacent to the Flint River in Downtown Flint in the Flint River Watershed.
-The community is home to many individuals, businesses, community organizations-, schools/colleges/universities, and governmental agencies that recognize the Flint River as one of the great assets of our community and committed to protecting and improving this resource for all to enjoy.
+UM-Flint is fortunate to be located adjacent to the Flint River in Downtown Flint in the Flint River Watershed.
+The community is home to many individuals, businesses, community organizations, schools/colleges/universities, and governmental agencies that recognize the Flint River as one of the great assets of our community and are committed to protecting and improving this resource for all to enjoy.
 Historically, the post-industrial environmental conditions resulting from the extensive industrial activity over the last hundred years present an ongoing challenge to our community and overall watershed management.
 These historical industrial activities included lumber, carriage & auto manufacturing and repair, energy generation, and others.
 Although presented with challenges to the protection and improvement of water quality in our watershed, many committed and longstanding partnerships have developed and work in collaboration to revitalize, restore and enhance our community's recognized greatest natural resource, the Flint River.

 Courtesy of Cameron Manche: UM-Flint

-Improving the protection and management of Storm water, helps ensure that surface water quality is improved and maintained.
+Improving the protection and management of storm water, helps ensure that surface water quality is improved and maintained.
 That means cleaner water for all of us and our children to fish, swim, kayak, canoe and generally enjoy.
 We all can work together toward this important vision and protect one of our communities' greatest shared assets... the Flint River.